robertd/cdk-karpenter/API.md

 Time in seconds in which nodes will scale down due to low utilization.

-If omitted, the feature is disabled, nodes will never scale down due to low utilization
+If omitted, the feature is disabled, nodes will never scale down due to low utilization.
+Mutually exclusive with the consolidation parameter.

 ---